Import or update users in bulkLink to this section

 - Create organizations in Kinde - only if you use this function to support multi-tenancy (for example, in a B2B structure) or if you manage separate user groups this way.

-When exporting data from another auth system or your own system, make sure the CSV file you export is formatted in rows with these column headings.
+When exporting data from another auth system or your own system, the CSV file needs to be set up with specific headings and formats for the data you are importing.

 email_verified- account verification status: TRUE or FALSE

-hashed_password- encrypted using an algorithm such as bcrypt, crypt or md5
+hashed_password- encrypted using an algorithm such as bcrypt, crypt or md5.
+See note below.

 hashing_method- tells us which algorithm was used to encrypt the password